biscuit-auth/website/content/docs/guides/RBAC.md

 We want to check if an operation is authorized, depending on the user requesting it.
 Typically, the user id would be carried in a fact like`user(0)`, in the first block of a Biscuit token.
 Each employee gets issued their own token.

-From that user id, we would look up in the database the user's roles, and for each roles the authorized operations, and load that as facts.
+From that user id, we would look up in the database the user's roles, and for each role the authorized operations, and load that as facts.
 We can then check that we have the rights to perform the operation:

 {% datalog() %}
 role("admin", ["billing:read", "billing:write", "address:read", "address:write"] );